 Then, a number of scenes take place on the dirt access fire road adjacent to the Caverns.
 Bert organized a really tight shoot: no far-flung locations, thank you.

-Bert Gordon also invested in some large cave wall sets that more than suffice for the level of realism needed for his ‘let’s stroll into the spider’s lair’ fantasy.
+Bert Gordon also invested in some large cave wall sets that more than supply the level of realism needed for his ‘let’s stroll into the spider’s lair’ fantasy.
 The main titles proclaim that scenes were filmed in the famous Carlsbad Caverns, but that’s not quite true: Gordon’s main visual trick is to over-matte scenes with photographs, producing cut-out composites with the live actors limited to only part of the frame.
 Although the artifice is easy to spot, these scenes get a solid B+ for execution.
 Some of the setups are fairly artful, a word that doesn’t crop up much in a B.I.Gordon movie.

 The cast features a couple of favorites, a reliable standby or two, and various faces from Gordon’s regular stock company.
-Good actress Sally Fraser (It Conquered the World) is stuck in a part with just a few domestic scenes with a baby and a withered spider leg prop.
+Good actress Sally Fraser (It Conquered the World) is stuck with just a few domestic scenes with a baby and a withered spider leg prop.
 Cute June Kenney has a lot of screen time but spends most of it cringing at offscreen effects.
 Her main emotion is remorse over her missing father, a sadness that comes and goes from scene to scene.
 But it’s enough to motivate a second trip to the cave.
 Poor Mike pretty much bends to whatever Carol asks.

 Top-billed Ed Kemmer’s high school professor delivers the dubious ‘science’ chatter.
 He demonstrates an electrical setup that (surprise) sees use later on, and all but intuits the certainty of a giant spider before the fact.
 Gene Roth has the biggest part, as his Sheriff gets to tell a lot of people what to do.
 His official response to a spider devouring River Falls is to sit by the phone waiting for outside help.
 Skip Young (familiar from the Ozzie & Harriet TV show) and Troy Patterson are severely over-aged high schoolers.
 Troy could almost be the father of a teenager.
 Both he and Nancy Kilgas have backgrounds as dancers.
 And there’s always old Hank Patterson, who plays janitors or technicians in several Bert Gordon movies.
 The anonymous ‘woman screaming by car’ deserves some kind of an award — her showcase shot all but screams, ‘put me in the trailer.’

-Bert Gordon’s story is serviceable, but his direction barely connects the dramatics to the monster material.
+Bert Gordon’s story is serviceable but his direction barely connects the dramatics to the monster material.
 In a dank cave with corpses and a giant bug, Carol and Mike never seem as scared as they ought to be — Albert Glasser’s haunted-house music score enforces the appropriate spooky mood.
 The Felony Under-Reacting seen elsewhere reaches absurd levels.
 After his deputy is crushed to death before his eyes, Sheriff Kagle is still behaving as if directing traffic on main street.
 When a giant spider strolls through downtown River Falls, the men in the Sheriff’s office stare out the window as if a parade float were going by.

 Only a monster movie can achieve a surreal dislocation this profound.
 The human response to the outrageous spectacle is all wrong — you’d expect those men to sink to the floor and cringe in a corner.
 Or what about that giant spider ‘corpse’ on display in the recreation room: the astounding creature has no precedent in human history, yet the teens and teachers gawk like it was no big deal.